Icinga/icinga2/doc/8-development.md

-Identifying the problem may require stepping into the backtrace analysing the current scope, attributes and possible unmet requirements. `p` prints the value of the selected variable or function call result, if applicable.
+Identifying the problem may require stepping into the backtrace analysing the current scope, attributes and possible unmet requirements. `p` prints the value of the selected variable or function call result.

     (gdb) up
     (gdb) down
     (gdb) p checkable
-    (gdb) p checkable-GetName()
+    (gdb) p checkable.px->m_Name

 ### <a id="development-debug-gdb-breakpoint"></a> GDB Breakpoints